nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format:`echo CONTACT_INDEX [CONTACT_INDEX]... >> FOLDER_NAME`

 * `CONTACT_INDEX` must be a positive integer 1, 2, 3, ...
-* Command fails if such a contact index does not exit.
+* Command fails if such a contact index does not exist.
 * Command fails if contact has already been added before.
 * Command fails if duplicate contacts are added to the same folder.
 * `FOLDER_NAME` must be an existing folder